Skill centers provide students with hands on learning environments

 The Legislature has assisted with over $260 million of major works

 funding grants for skill centers in Washington State since their inception

 in the 1970s.
 That funding is administered by School Facilities and

 Organization (SFO) at the Office of Superintendent of Public Instruction.

 Host or assigned districts pay project costs up front then request

 reimbursement from SFO.
 Skill centers provide a local contribution of ten

-Skill Centers Capital Manual.
+Contact SFO for the latest version of the Skill Centers Capital Manual.

-Learn more about skill centers.
+Learn more about skill center programs.

 Related forms include: